Zggis/micromouse-3d/maze/README.md

 - If using the support pillars, insert a pillar into the vertex before installing it.
 - When assembling the lattice structure on top of support pillars, it may seem flimsy at first, but as you connect everything it will become more rigid.

+> [!TIP]
+> You may be tempted to build your maze like a parking garage, maximizing the number of cells on each level.
+> This makes it more difficult to calibrate a robot's IR sensors, and extract a robot when it becomes stuck.
+> Try building mazes with empty spaces between the levels and create balconies.
+> These type mazes still have the challenge of MM3D but make it easier to see the robots traveling through them.
+> Every vertex doesn't need four connectors, consider removing some to create more space to see and extract robots.